Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-\begin{remark} As discussed in the proof of Theorem \ref{teo_1} and in \citet{armagan_2011}, $\bar{\bbeta}^{*}$ is also the mode of the actual posterior $p(\bbeta \mid \by)$ and, hence, it also coincides with the ridge estimate in probit regression.
-Therefore, the above results suggest that, despite its popularity \citep{chopin_2017, gelman_2008}, the posterior mode should be avoided as a point estimate in $p \gg n$ settings.
-As a direct consequence, also Laplace approximation would provide unreliable inference since this approximation is centered at the posterior mode. \end{remark}
+\begin{remark} As discussed in \citet{armagan_2011}, $\bar{\bbeta}^{*}$ is also the mode of the exact posterior $p(\bbeta \mid \by)$ and, hence, it also coincides with the ridge estimate in probit regression.
+Therefore, the above discussion suggests that the posterior mode should be used with caution when $p \gg n$.
+As a direct consequence, also Laplace approximation would yield unreliable inference since it is centered at the posterior mode. \end{remark}

-The above results are in apparent contrast with the fact that the marginal posterior densities $p(\beta_j \mid \by)$ often exhibit negligible skewness and their modes $\arg\max_{\beta_j} p(\beta_j \mid \by)$ tend to be close to the corresponding mean ${E}_{p(\beta_j \mid \by)}(\beta_j)$; see e.g., Figure S2 in the Supplementary Materials.
-However, the same is not true for the joint posterior density $p(\bbeta \mid \by)$, where little skewness is sufficient to induce dramatic differences between the joint posterior mode, $\arg_{\bbeta}\max p(\bbeta {\mid} \by)$, and the posterior expectation; see e.g., Figure \ref{f3}.
+The above results are in apparent contrast with the fact that the marginal posterior densities $p(\beta_j \mid \by)$ often exhibit negligible skewness and their modes $\arg\max_{\beta_j} p(\beta_j \mid \by)$ tend to be close to the corresponding mean ${E}_{p(\beta_j \mid \by)}(\beta_j)$; see Figure \ref{f2} in the Supplementary Material.
+However, the same is not true for the joint posterior density $p(\bbeta \mid \by)$, where little skewness is sufficient to induce dramatic differences between the joint posterior mode, $\arg\max_{\bbeta} p(\bbeta {\mid} \by)$, and the posterior expectation; see e.g., Figure \ref{f3}.
 In this sense, the results in Theorem \ref{teo_1} point towards caution in assessing Gaussianity of high-dimensional distributions based on the shape of the marginals.

-Motivated by the above considerations, in Section \ref{sec_2.2} we develop a new partially-factorized variational strategy with global and local variables that solves the aforementioned issues without increasing the computational cost.
-In fact, the cost of our procedure is the same of the classical mean-field one but, unlike for such a strategy, we obtain a substantially improved approximation whose distance from the exact posterior goes to $0$ as $p \rightarrow \infty$.
-The magnitude of these improvements is outlined in the empirical studies in Sections \ref{sec_simu} and \ref{sec_3}.
+Motivated by these considerations, in Section \ref{sec_2.2} we develop a new partially-factorized variational strategy that solves the above issues without increasing the computational cost.
+In fact, the cost of our procedure is the same of the classical mean-field one but, unlike for such a strategy, we obtain a substantially improved approximation whose \textsc{kl} divergence from the exact posterior goes to $0$ as $p \rightarrow \infty$.
+The magnitude of these gains is empirically illustrated in Sections \ref{sec_simu} and \ref{sec_3}.